List of Top 10 Audit Purposes

 #3 – To Have Independent and Fair Opinion on How Business Works and Deliver Results

-- The auditors would therefore collect, gather samples, and perform testing of all the evidence for the purpose of framing an opinion.
-Apart from independent opinion, the audit process tries to catch hold of an operational inefficiency arising in day to day production.
+- The auditors would therefore collect, gather samples, and perform testing of all the evidence to frame an opinion.
+Apart from independent advice, the audit process tries to catch hold of an operational inefficiency arising in day to day production.
 The qualified auditor would then give apt recommendations on how the business can improve productivity and efficiency.

 #4 – To Ascertain the Quality of Financial Statements